hns/hns.github.com/_posts/2010-09-21-benchmark.md

 My next move was to do some amount of object allocation.
 Object allocation and collection is a bottleneck in many high-traffic web applications.
-Evan Weaver [reported a year ago][twitter-gc] that Twitter spends as much as 20% of front-end CPU time on garbage collection, with staggering 67,500 objects allocated per website request.
+Evan Weaver [reported a year ago][twitter-gc] that Twitter spends as much as 20% of front-end CPU time on garbage collection, with a staggering 67,500 objects allocated per website request.

 The easiest way to allocate memory is to create binary buffers, so I changed the